Arenac County, Michigan: Government

 Arenac County could be described as slightly Republican-leaning.
-Since 1884, the Republican Party nominee has carried the county vote in 53% of the elections (18 of 34 elections).
-Due to 3 elections won by independent candidates during that period, the Democratic record is only 38% (13 of 34).
+Since 1884, the Republican Party nominee has carried the county vote in 56% of the elections (20 of 36 elections).
+Due to 3 elections won by independent candidates during that period, the Democratic record is only 36% (12 of 36).

+In 2024, Donald Trump won nearly 70% of the vote in Arenac County, the largest vote share any candidate has received in the county's history.

 The county government operates the jail, maintains rural roads, operates the major local courts, records deeds, mortgages, and vital records, administers public health regulations, and participates with the state in the provision of social services.
 The county board of commissioners controls the budget and has limited authority to make laws or ordinances.
 In Michigan, most local government functions — police and fire, building and zoning, tax assessment, street maintenance, etc. — are the responsibility of individual cities and townships.